ksthar/linux-config/README.md

 Installation
 ------------
 The idea is that I can clone this repo on a new system, create symlinks in my home directory, and have a familiar setup very quickly.
+This can be automated on vagrant or docker systems.
 One limitation is that this is not a protected repo so I have to be careful about the contents of the files I share.
 For now, bitlbee and mutt files are not included for that reason.

 Simlink to home dir:
 - .bashrc